Ordway Building

 The Ordway Building (also known as One Kaiser Plaza) is a skyscraper located in downtown Oakland, California.
 The building lies close to Oakland's Lake Merritt and the tower contains 28 stories of office space.
-There are eight corner offices per floor, since the skyscraper has a H-shaped floor plan.
+There are eight corner offices per floor, since the skyscraper has an H-shaped floor plan.
 Standing 404 ft, the tower is the tallest skyscraper in the city and the entire Bay Area outside of San Francisco.

 The Ordway Building's main tenant is Kaiser Permanente, which has used the building as its national headquarters since completion in 1970.
 As of 2009, Kaiser was leasing space on 21 floors.
 Kaiser announced on August 6, 2009 that it had signed a new nine-year lease with landlord CIM Group.